ereynolds004/ereynolds004.github.io/README.md

 _An image of the intro cutscene._

 <img width="783" alt="Screenshot 2025-05-13 at 3 12 04 PM" src="https://github.com/user-attachments/assets/52f25974-d71b-44ce-93d3-ac7b67458f70" />
-_Image of prize shop and an example using image files in a WPF_
+_Image of prize shop and an example using image files in a WPF._

 <img width="783" alt="Screenshot 2025-05-13 at 3 13 48 PM" src="https://github.com/user-attachments/assets/a87013dc-370f-4793-8f11-2aa858df752c" />
 <img width="780" alt="Screenshot 2025-05-13 at 3 13 14 PM" src="https://github.com/user-attachments/assets/85878016-9122-4247-8a27-364120c2142a" />
-_Image one: memory game without purchasing a camera item_ _Image two: memory game WITH the camera item_
+_Image one: memory game without purchasing a camera item._
+_Image two: memory game WITH the camera item._

 The player inventory is a very simple array that holds a number value (1 or 0) whether a player has an item or not making it easy to create conditional loops that react based on whether an item has been aquired or not.

 <img width="278" alt="Screenshot 2025-05-13 at 3 14 14 PM" src="https://github.com/user-attachments/assets/f81a415d-8b29-4f84-8e59-292118728d46" />
-_Full code for inventory_
+_Full code for inventory._